Download our Catalog and Resource Notes

 Customer Service or Scientific Support

 The use of hypoxic, i.e. low oxygen, culture conditions for cell cultures finds more and more interest in research as a means to mimic the in vivo situation more closely.
-Whereas physiological in vivo oxygen concentrations can range from 1% to13%, most cell cultures are maintained at ambient 21% O2.
+Whereas physiological in vivo oxygen concentrations can range from 1% to 15%, most cell cultures are maintained in room air oxygen conditions (~ 21% O2).
 However, the value of O2 control in addition to CO2 and temperature control has shown to e.g. heavily influence gene expression profiles and phenotypic changes.
-Hence hypoxic culture is increasingly applied in stem cell culture and cancer research as well as in toxicological studies.
+Hence hypoxic culture is increasingly applied in stem cell and cancer research, in toxicological studies as well as in clinical-grade stem cell production.

 While hypoxic conditions can easily be established using specialized incubators, the monitoring of cell cultures under hypoxic conditions has been extremely restricted until now.
 An online-monitoring system that allows direct monitoring of the cell culture in the incubator would be the preferred option, which so far however, was not readily available to researchers.
 The CytoSMART™ System overcomes this issue in that it allows continuous online monitoring of your cell culture under hypoxic culture.
 With its small size (133 x 90 x 100 mm), the CytoSMART™ Device fits into virtually any specialized incubator.
 What is more, as the cell culture can be viewed via the CytoSMART™ Cloud Solution, the monitoring of hypoxic cultures becomes completely independent of the presence of the researcher in the lab.